 Go to Settings > Security and review all of the options there.
 Make sure they are satisfactory enough for you and you understand what all of those mean.

-If you are still interested in android antivirus and would want to check them out, there are a lot on the play store.
-My favorite of them is ESET Mobile Security & Antivirus.
-Most of these anti virus on the play store offer additional functionality you can explore.
+If you are still interested in android antivirus and would want to check them out, there is a lot on the play store.
+My favourite of them is ESET Mobile Security & Antivirus.
+Most of these anti-viruses apps on the play store offer additional functionality you can explore.
 All the best!

-Have you ever used a antivirus on your android smartphone?
+Have you ever used an antivirus on your android smartphone?
 Do you look forward to using one?
 Let us know in the comments.